 revert_commit(revert_commit, our_commit, mainline=0)¶

-- producing an Index that reflects the result of the revert.
+Returns: an Index with the result of the revert.

 Remove all the metadata associated with an ongoing command like merge, revert, cherry-pick, etc. For example: MERGE_HEAD, MERGE_MSG, etc.